lextoumbourou/obsidian-title-as-link-text/README.md

 ## ⚙️ Settings

+- **Auto-update**: Automatically update links when notes are saved or renamed (enabled by default).
+When disabled, links will only update when you run the update commands manually.

 ### Title Source

 - **Title from frontmatter**: Use the title field from frontmatter as the link text (enabled by default)